-Crystal-clear water that lures thousands of whales as well as surfers and beach bums along its rugged coastline each year; a patchwork quilt of leafy vineyards stretching across the land, providing a very decent tipple to complement your travels; wildflower blooms and tall tree forests bowing over wild walking tracks and country roads; Margaret River in Western Australia has the wow factor, no question about it.
+Crystal-clear water that lures thousands of whales as well as surfers and beach bums along its rugged coastline each year; a patchwork quilt of leafy vineyards stretching across the land, providing a very decent tipple to complement your travels; wildflower blooms and tall tree forests bowing over wild walking tracks and country roads.
+A leisurely 3 hour drive south from Perth Margaret River in Western Australia has the wow factor, no question about it.
 Read on to find out how best to enjoy all that this beautiful part of the world has to offer.

 Whales migrate, flirt and nurse off the coast of Margaret River from June to December © Nico Faramaz/Shutterstock

 There’s cause for celebration when you glimpse a playful humpback breaching in a froth of white water just off the Margaret River coastline.
 The humpbacks are the most visible, but southern right whales, minke and blue whales also migrate through the region’s waters each year.
 Hop aboard a whale watching tour from the cetacean flirting zones around Augusta (June to August) or the nursing sanctuary off Dunsborough and Busselton (September to December) and get snap happy.
 Make sure to choose a responsible tour operator and research how to whale watch ethically before you go.

 Choose between forest wandering or hikes that hug Margaret River’s incredible coastline © Fleur Bainger/Lonely Planet